Best website builder for small businesses in 2021

 1. Wix: best all-round builder for small businesses

-Wix has hundreds of templates to choose from, a suite of business tools, and a flexible editor, all packaged within fairly-priced plans.
-In turn, its drag-and-drop interface can be used by anyone, regardless of technical knowledge, making it ideal for small businesses starting out online.
+Wix has hundreds of templates, a suite of business tools, a flexible editor, and a beginner-friendly drag-and-drop interface, all packaged within fairly-priced plans offered with a 14-day money-back guarantee: making it ideal for small businesses starting out online.
+You get the full builder included with the free package, and upgrades provide an ad-free experience plus a raft of extra features.

 View Deal